Fort George G. Meade

 The Former Trap and Skeet Range is a 44-acre site used (affected) by Fort Meade from the mid-1970s through 1994.
 A Remedial Investigation is currently underway for the site.
 Once the nature and extent of contamination is defined, the Army and EPA will evaluate remedial alternatives for the site.

 During WWII, the building served as a mess hall for prisoners of war.
 Between 1958 and

 1978, the site was used as a pesticide shop.
 Pesticides stored at the building include malathion,

 diazinon, and baygon.
 During this time, it was also used as a maintenance facility for lawn

 mowers, tractors, and other landscaping equipment.
 The building was demolished in 1996 and

 the area graded; currently, the site is vacant and covered with grass.
 EPA and the Army signed a Record of Decision for this site in September of 2012.
 The selected Remedial Action was a source area soils removal, Land Use Controls and injections to treat the groundwater plume.
-This remedial action is expected to take place in the Summer of 2013.
+This remedial action is expected to take place in the Fall of 2013.
 5-Year Reviews will be conducted at this site to evaluate the effectiveness of the remedy.